World Cup: Wales fans ride on World Cup rollercoaster

 - Published

-It has been one massive rollercoaster of emotions in Qatar - and Wales fans are gearing up for one last ride.
+It has been a big rollercoaster of emotions for Wales fans in Qatar, and they are gearing up for what could be one last ride.

 The World Cup has been a journey of highs and lows.

-Following the Iran defeat, many supporters have reined in expectations - and have now resigned themselves to just being happy to be part of the global jamboree.
+After the Iran defeat many have reined in expectations, and have now resigned themselves to just being happy to be part of the global jamboree.

 But how much confidence should they have that the team can defy the odds and qualify for the knockout stages?

-The team will need to beat England and hope the other match ends in a draw - but many fans are still too numb from the defeat to Iran, in a game many expected to win, to carry much hope.
+The team will need to beat England and hope the other match ends in a draw, but many fans are still too numb from the 2-0 loss to Iran - in a game many expected to win - to carry much hope.

 Describing football as "an emotional rollercoaster", psychologist Dr Simon Williams said Wales fans have experienced increased stress because of the growing importance of the side in the national consciousness and expectation.